Airlines halt flights in and out of Israel after a massive attack by Hamas ignites heavy fighting

 Delta said its Tel Aviv flights have been canceled into this week.
 The airline said it's monitoring the situation and making schedule adjustments accordingly.
 The company said customers with canceled flights or who want to change their Tel Aviv ticket should check the Delta app, website or call Delta reservations to make adjustments.

-Airlines in Europe and Asia also put fights on hold amid the hostilities, and offering refunds and waiving rebooking fees for passengers.
+Airlines in Europe and Asia also put flights on hold amid the hostilities, offering refunds and waiving rebooking fees for passengers.

 Air France said that it has suspended services to Tel Aviv “until further notice” after coordinating with French and Israeli authorities.